 Professional recognition is quickly accompanied by artistic bridges and partnerships with Canada, Belarus, China, South Korea and, soon, Spain.

-2019 is the year of a new impetus, a new page to be written, with the ambition of broadening the audience, consolidating our international influence and, by 2022, becoming a Regional and National Resource Centre in terms of Lyric Art.
+2019 is the year of a new impetus, of a new page to be written, with the following ambitions: to widen the public, to consolidate our international influence and, by 2022, to become a Regional and National Resource Center in terms of Lyric Art.

 2020, despite the health crisis, all the activities of the Nuits Lyriques have been maintained thanks to the mobilization of volunteers, artists and professionals, local authorities and private partners.
 By adapting and reinventing ourselves, we have been able to develop the Itinerant Lyric Brigades, offer all the shows of the Summer Festival and the International Singing Competition, which attracted even more candidates than in 2019.